Is Android the Best Operating System?

 Android is Easier to Use

 Creating an app for iOS requires a firm understanding of programming languages.
 With Android, all you need is an understanding of how Java works.
-All that it takes is to be able to adapt the simple code to build an app.
+Modern Android development relies on languages like Kotlin and tools like Android Studio or Flutter, which streamline cross-platform app creation.

 Why Developers Might Have Issues with the Android OS